mckryton/senfgurke/features/README.md

 * [Make steps executable](make_steps_executable.feature)

-  Senfgurke will derive step function names from example steps so that a developer can add test code for each step.
+  Whenever a new step is added to a feature, Senfgurke will offer a matching step implementation function.
+Senfgurke tries to make the function name as similar to the step name as possible so that it's easy to identify the matching step implemenation for any step.
+  But Function names in any programming language have to follow conventions.
+  Conventions for function and variable names in VBA are documented here:

 ## Read Features